Andruew Tang: Gatoh Move Pro Wrestling (2017–2019, 2022–present)

 Tang made his Gatoh Move Pro Wrestling debut on 13 February 2017 losing to EK Baki.
 Later that year, Tang would lose a 3-man tag match to Dick Togo, Juken and Masahiro Takanashi.
 Tang returned to Gatoh Move in May 2018, losing two tag matches, teaming with Nyc and Chon Shiryu.
 In March 2019, Tang would lose two more tag matches, teaming with Emi Sakura, Takanashi and Baki.
 Due to COVID-19, Tang would be absent from Gatoh Move until November 2022 when he made his ChocoPro debut on #287, teaming with Da Butcherman and Dr. Gore, however, losing to Shivam, Takanashi and Chris Brookes.
 Tang returned on ChocoPro #304, teaming with Miya Yotsuba, losing to the duo of Takanashi and Mochi Natsumi.
 On ChocoPro #307, Tang teamed with Shivam to defeat Takanashi and Baliyan Akki.
 The team of Tang and Mei Suruga lost to Emi Sakura and Hagane Shinnou on #308, and on #309 Tang would compete in Emi Sakura's farewell royal rumble, losing.

 Japanese promotions (2019, 2023–present)

 Tang teamed with Kyu Mogami, losing a tag match in his Kaientai Dojo debut.
 In early 2023, Tang wrestled two matches for Dragon Gate in their collaborative event with Ring of Rebirth, defeating Big Boss Shimizu and DJ Kal in separate singles matches.
 In March 2023, Tang left Singapore to train under Tajiri and wrestle in Japan.
 He wrestled multiple matches for Kyushu Pro Wrestling, defeating Aiden Rex and Batten Blabla in a three-way match and teaming with Tajiri and Genkai to win a 3-man tag match.
-On the 8th of April, Tang made his Michinoku Pro Wrestling debut, losing a 3-man tag match.
+On 8 April, Tang made his Michinoku Pro Wrestling debut, losing a 3-man tag match.
 Later that month, Tang made his GLEAT debut, teaming with Quiet Storm but ultimately losing to Action Jackson and Hartley Jackson.
 Tang returned to Kyushu in May, competing in various singles and tag matches.